-Solicitors Foot Anstey
+Solicitors

-Salt Quay House 4 N E Quay Sutton Harbour Plymouth PL4 0BN
+Foot Anstey Salt Quay House 4 N E Quay Sutton Harbour Plymouth PL4 0BN

-UPSU employs a Chief Executive, Nicky Goldthorpe, who works closely with the Sabbatical Officers and the Board of Trustees to ensure effective governance and management of the organisation.
+UPSU employs a Chief Executive works closely with the Sabbatical Officers and the Board of Trustees to ensure effective governance and management of the organisation.
 The Chief Executive is head of a Senior Management Team made up of:

-- Velu Balasubramanian (Director of Commercial Services) - Oliver Horne (Director of Student Experience) - Sarah Smith (Director of Finance) with effect from 20 February 2023
+• Velu Balasubramanian (Director of Commercial Services)

+• Oliver Horne (Director of Student Experience)

-TRUSTEES REPORT FOR THE YEAR ENDED 31 JULY 2023
+TRUSTEES REPORT FOR THE YEAR ENDED 31 JULY 2024

-The Trustees present their Annual Report together with the audited financial statements for the year 1 August 2022 to 31 July 2023.
+The Trustees present their Annual Report together with the audited financial statements for the year 1 August 2023 to 31 July 2024.
 The Annual Report serves the purpose of both a Trustees' Report and a Directors' Report under company law.
-The Trustees confirm that the Trustees Report and Financial Statements of the charity company comply with the current statutory requirements, the requirements of the charitable company's governing document and the provisions of the Statement of Recommended Practice (SORP) applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS102) (effective 1 January 2019).
+The Trustees confirm that the Trustees Report and Financial Statements of the charity company comply with the current statutory requirements, the requirements of the charitable company's governing document and the provisions of the Statement of Recommended Practice (SORP) applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) (effective 1 January 2019).